Last Updated on March 14, 2021 by Shaun Snapp

 Let us take a look at a clinic on discontinuous presentation of information.
-Ordinarily one might think one would have to get a video from a mental health entity that specializes in mental disorders or Alzheimer’s.
-However, we are fortunate in that in the US we have presidential candidates that demonstrate discontinuous presentation of information.
-So the material is easy to find.
-No need to go to the videos at the Mayo Clinic.
+Ordinarily, one might think one would have to get a video from a mental health entity specializing in mental disorders or Alzheimer’s.
+However, we are fortunate that we have presidential candidates that demonstrate discontinuous presentation of information in the US.
+So the material is easy to find—no need to go to the Mayo Clinic videos.

 Joe Biden is demented and has to be given notes to read from.
 Notice in this presentation how he constantly loses his place as he is speaking.
 There is no continuity from one topic to another, and betting “lost” leads one to change the subject.

 Either having dementia or a lack of authentic understanding of topics you are discussing leads to discontinuities as one is answering questions or speaking on subjects.
-If you asked me to explain the endocrine system, I would also have to bounce around because I only have a very basic level of understanding of how it works.
-However, an endocrinologist will easily be able to stay focused and continuous in their explanation of the endocrine system.
+If you asked me to explain the endocrine system, I would also have to bounce around because I only have a fundamental understanding of how it works.
+However, an endocrinologist will easily stay focused and continuous in their explanation of the endocrine system.

 The quote from Christian continues, but as we will see, what is transitions to is not coherent, and the intended information must be teased out of the statement.

 In the partnerships, we are closing, we have to own the business platform, we have to own the application layer.
 I want to be more prescriptive on that because when you are losing more and more of the control of the customer transformation when you’re not sitting on the table anymore, when they’re making the decision how to transform the business model, then it gets difficult.

 This quote is opaque.

 Let us take each area of the quotation in turn.